davidchang/the-center-of-the-nba-universe/Readme.md

     for each team,
       create edges between each set of teammates on that team, as long as that teammate is in the set of active NBA players

 Find some graph theory library that can just run BFS for me.
-Make sure that the formats from the previous steps work properly with whatever the graph theory library wants.
+Make sure that the formats from the previous step works properly with whatever the graph theory library wants.

 starting from each NBA player, run BFS. calculate some score (this score may be the depth of the traversal, or may take into account all nodes and the depths at which they occur)